Functional vs. Object-Oriented: Comparing How Programming Paradigms Affect the Architectural Characteristics of Systems: Conclusion

 \section{Conclusion}

+\begin{RevisitMainResearchQuestion} How do the functional and object-oriented paradigms impact different architectural characteristics of a system? \end{RevisitMainResearchQuestion}

-This paper introduced the \DW system, implemented twice: once in Kotlin (OOP), once in Scala (FP).
-These proofs of concept were analyzed in a self-ethnographic qualitative analysis and a survey-based quantitative analysis, to understand how the object-oriented and functional programming paradigms impact six architectural characteristics presented in \cref{tab:architectural_characteristics}.
+This paper compared the impact of adopting OOP versus FP over six architectural characteristics of software systems.
+It introduced the \DW system, implemented twice: once in Kotlin (OOP), once in Scala (FP).
+The use of these modern, popular programming languages for the research will hopefully reach the interest of practitioners, who may understand the results and then be better informed when choosing a certain paradigm.

-For future works, this research can be extended to target other architectural characteristics, such as scalability and security.
-Additionally, the current results can be enhanced by expanding the survey, thus addressing some of the known threats to validity.
+For future work, this research can be extended to target other architectural characteristics, such as scalability and security.
+Additionally, the current results can be enhanced by expanding the survey, thus addressing some of the threats to validity.